 The Kuwait Airways logo signifies that any height can be conquered with the right identity, a goal the airline has initially pursued.
 The introduction of the new emblem is linked to the updated aircraft livery.
 The brand has revamped almost all visual elements, modernizing them.
 The stylized bird has been enlarged and is now honored before the name.

-The silhouette features a blue gradient: the color darkens closer to the head and lightens toward the wingtips and tail as if sun-bleached.
-This demonstrates the high utilization of the airline’s fleet, indicating that they are in demand and constantly flying routes.
+The silhouette features a blue gradient: the color darkens toward the head and lightens toward the wingtips and tail, as if sun-bleached.
+This demonstrates the airline’s high fleet utilization, indicating that its aircraft are in demand and constantly flying routes.
 The shortened neck makes the bird closely resemble an airplane’s elongated fuselage.

 The company’s uniqueness and authenticity are conveyed in Arabic, written from right to left.
 However, the shortened form “Kuwait” is used in English and Arabic versions instead of the full name.
 The country of origin reflects the brand’s commitment to originality, infusing the logo with national spirit.